 If you would like to know more about volunteering as part of ESV, first talk to you HR Team to find out what your employers policies are for this.
 Different employers ‘gift’ different amounts of time, some give 1 day, other give more and for some this is done in a much more ad hoc kind of way.

-Once you have found out about your organistion's policy why not start by looking at all of the amazing roles and organisations which are hosted in the Volunteer Suffolk database click here to see the variety of what is happening across the county to give you some ideas of what you might like to be involved in.
+Once you have found out about your organistion’s policy why not start by looking at all of the amazing roles and organisations which are hosted by Volunteer Suffolk. click here to see the variety of what is happening across the county to give you some ideas of what you might like to be involved in.